lingliao/Transparency-in-CABCDTD/README.md

-# An Open Codebase to Empower Transparent and Reproducible Machine Learning-Guided Breast Cancer Diagnosis Utilizing the CBIS-DDSM Dataset
+# An Open Codebase for Transparent and Reproducible Machine Learning-Guided Breast Cancer Diagnosis Using the CBIS-DDSM Dataset

 ## Overview